-The European Political Commission shall consist of senior officials of the the college of national officials who Foreign Affairs departments of each Member State.
-Its seat shall be in Paris.
-It shall be presided over by the representative of the Member State that presides over the Council, and for the same be. period.
+The European Political Commission shall consist of senior officials of the the college of national officials who of representatives appointed by each Foreign Affairs departments of each would be the permanent representatives Member State.
+It shall prepare the deli-Member State.
+Its seat shall be in Paris. of the Governments should be set up as berations of the Council and ensure that It shall be presided over by the repre- an institution of the Union distinct from its decisions are carried out.
+It shall sentative of the Member State that pre- the Council, whose instrument it should sides over the Council, and for the same be. period.